Viranchi299/cis550-project/README.md

 Then, in the project directory:

-cd into the /client directory and type:

-**npm install**

-This will download all the required client-side dependencies, which are specified in package.json into the node_modules/ directory
+cd into the /client directory and type **npm install**.
+This will download all the required client-side dependencies, which are specified in package.json into the node_modules/ directory.

+cd out of the /client directory and into the /server directory and type **npm install**.
+This will download all required server-side dependencies.

+While in the server folder, type **npm start** in the terminal to start the server.

+In a separate terminal window, cd into the client folder and type **npm start**.
+This will start the client-side code.

+If your setup was successful, you should see the landing page as shown below:

 which would open http://localhost:3000 for you to view the visualizer in the browser.